kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 ContainerConfig message at container creation time (CreateContainerRequest).
 Pod-level QoS-class would not supported at this point (via pod annotations).

-A feature gate `TranslateQoSPodMetadata` would enable kubelet to interpretthe specific pod annotations.
+A feature gate `TranslateQoSPodMetadata` would enable kubelet to interpret the specific pod annotations.
 If the feature gate is disabled the annotations would simply be ignored by kubelet.